 Skip to main content

-Forme and react-pdf share a similar component API, so migration is mostly renaming imports.
+If you are hitting page break issues, broken flex layouts across pages, or missing table header repetition in react-pdf, Forme fixes all of these.
+The two libraries share a similar component API, so migration is mostly renaming imports.
 This guide covers the differences and what to watch for.

 Component mapping